gideonallred-478/google-cybersecurity-certificate/README.md

-# google-cybersecurity-certificate
-Topics learned, favorite/hardest part, and key skills gained from completing the Google Cybersecurity Professional Certificate.

 # Google Cybersecurity Professional Certificate
 **Completed:** November 2025
 **Student:** Gideon Allred

-This repository contains my notes, labs, and practice work from the Google Cybersecurity Professional Certificate.
-I documented what I learned in each course and included examples of hands-on skills, security concepts, and tools I practiced using.
+This repository contains what I learned in each course, including my favorite/hardest parts and the key skills I gained from completing the Google Cybersecurity Professional Certificate.

 ---